 As a solopreneur, you work for yourself and enjoy the top benefits of working for yourself.
 Scheduling work, the ability to work on an island somewhere, well, you get the gist.
 Solopreneurs (freelancer, solo practitioner, independent contractor, etc.) are not an employee of another company.
 By working for yourself, it’s part of your job description to figure out how to pay yourself a reasonable monthly and annual compensation.

 In this article, we’ll show you how!

 Before we dive right in to describing how you should pay yourself as a solopreneur, we want to first highlight what you shouldn’t do.
 Now let’s get that out of the way…

-In one scenario, you could take on as many projects as humanly possible, work very unbalanced 80-hour weeks, collect all of your accounts receivable, pay all of your bills, and if there’s anything left on the last day of the month, transfer that meager sum into your personal bank account.
+In one scenario, you could take on as many projects as humanly possible.
+You can work very unbalanced 80-hour weeks, collect all of your accounts receivable, and pay all of your bills.
+If there’s anything left on the last day of the month, then you can transfer that meager sum into your personal bank account.